Your First Date

 We’re Not the Hottest Car in the Bar

 Consumers are happy to pick something else – 80% of consumers bought a different car than the brand they originally searched for (Google Case Study, 2013).
 People not only buy a brand, they buy a dealer.
 1 of 4 buyers who don’t have a good dealer experience switched brands just to have a better experience (Road to Winning Drivers – Aftermarket Service, July 2013).

 (!)
 Be there for every step of the journey.
 Invest in remarketing using one data source across channels.
 Use this same pool across tiers (e.g., National, Dealers) to alter messaging or pause/activate ads based on position of the consumer in the buying process.

 (!)
-Improve the customer experience by providing information early on in the process (e.g., include the price in ads) and guide them with immediate solutions as chat functions (e.g., message extension in search, automated website/Facebook messenger bots).
+Improve the customer experience by providing information early on in the process (e.g., include the price in ads) and guide them with immediate solutions as chat functions (e.g., message extension in search, AI chat tools like automated website/Facebook messenger bots).

 What We Want is Not What We Have

 The future of car buying is going to look a lot like Amazon, but it’s not there yet and we’re our own bottleneck.
 The technology exists, but protectionist regulations are stifling full adoption.
 Multiple surveys concluded more than half of those surveyed would place the entire process online if available (51% Study Methodology: McKinsey; 75% Accenture).
 Some brands have attempted to do this already: Vroom, CarLister, CarsDirect.com, Roadster, Shift Technologies, Beepi, Carvana, Carlypso, etc. GM plans to enable online car buying capabilities soon.
 Here’s what the buying process could look like.